nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case continues from step 5.

-**Use case: Find a person based on keyword**
+**Use case: Find a client**

 **MSS**

-1. User enter keywords and requests to find a person
+1. User chooses to find a client
+2. User enters the required instruction
+3. User enters keyword
-2. System find a list of persons matching the keywords
+4. System filters list of client based on keyword

     Use case ends.

 **Extensions**

 * 2a.
+System detects error for invalid instruction

+    * 2a1.
+System prompts error for invalid instruction
+    * 2a2.
+User enters valid instruction

+    Use case continues from step 3.

+* 4a.
 The list is empty.

   Use case ends.